matthieugomez/regife/README.md

 ```

-After saving these fixed effects,  you can generate the estimated factor using `predict`:
+After saving them,  you can generate the estimated factor using `predict`:

 ```
 predict factors, f